t-anc/GSP-Qbittorent-Gluetun-sync-port-mod/README.md

 docker run --rm qmcgaw/gluetun genkey
 ```

- - Then, add the following lines to Gluetun's `config.toml` file (replace the API Key) :
+ - Then to grant the mod read access to the forwarded port, add the following lines to Gluetun's `config.toml` file (replace the API Key) :
 ```toml
 [[roles]]
 name = "t-anc/GSP-Qbittorent-Gluetun-sync-port-mod"